Classifying Types of Probability In Exercises 53-58, classify the... | Channels for Pearson+

 Subjective Probability

 Subjective probability is based on personal judgment, intuition, or experience rather than on exact calculations or empirical data.
-It reflects an individual's belief about the likelihood of an event occurring.
-For example, estimating a 25% chance of getting all desired classes in a schedule is a subjective probability, as it relies on personal assessment rather than statistical analysis.
+It reflects an individual's belief about the likelihood of an event occurring, which can vary from person to person.
+In the given example, the analyst's estimation of a team's winning probability as 60% is a subjective probability, as it is influenced by their personal assessment and insights.

 Recommended video: